dylansdaniels/textbook/content/01_getting_started/03_installation.md

 ### `pip` on Windows (WSL)

-The following include instructions on how to install both WSL and the [Anaconda Python Distribution](https://www.anaconda.com/download/success) inside WSL.
+The following include instructions on how to install both "Windows Subsystem for Linux" (WSL) and the [Anaconda Python Distribution](https://www.anaconda.com/download/success) inside WSL.

 1. Install WSL: Open the "PowerShell" or "Windows Command Prompt" programs in administrator mode by right-clicking the program icon and selecting "Run as administrator".
 Then, in the window, run the following command: